image-js/image-js-docs/docs/Useful tips/Blurring techniques and their differences.md

 ## Blur

 To be precise blur is a general term that refers to a reduction in the sharpness or clarity of an image.
+It also works to reduce som of the noise, such as [gaussian noise](https://en.wikipedia.org/wiki/Gaussian_noise#:~:text=In%20signal%20processing%20theory%2C%20Gaussian,can%20take%20are%20Gaussian%2Ddistributed. 'wikipedia link on gaussian noise') for example.
 In ImageJS blur is actually a box blur or mean blur.
 It is a filter that uses convolution matrix to calculate an average among the surrounding pixels which are within the transformation matrix (kernel) and then applies this value.

 ![Convolution process](./images/blurring/2D_Convolution_Animation.gif)

-in case of mean blur the kernel (for width and height being equal to 3 at least) will look like this:

-$$
-\begin{bmatrix}
-1 & 1 & 1 \\
-1 & 1 & 1 \\
-1 & 1 & 1
-\end{bmatrix}
-$$

 The key advantage of box blur compared to other filters is its speed.
 It doesn't need to calculate gaussian matrix, based on its sigma (variance), like Gaussian Blur, nor does it need to sort all values within the cells, like median.
 However, this also means that every pixel has the same weight to the algorithm regardless of its position.
 Therefore the blurring quality drops compared to the gaussian blur and the output gets relatively blocky.